dbishai/orthodox-presenter/.github/pull_request_template.md

 _Put an `x` in the boxes that apply_

 - [ ] Bugfix (non-breaking change which fixes an issue)
-- [ ] New content (non-breaking change which adds additonal content)
+- [ ] New content (non-breaking change which adds additional content)
-- [ ] New feature (non-breaking change which adds additonal functionality)
+- [ ] New feature (non-breaking change which adds additional functionality)

 ## Checklist